 If you need a little retail therapy while visiting Vegas, there are lots of options along The Strip/Las Vegas Boulevard.
 For an upscale treat (and air conditioning in the summer months!), head to The Shops at Crystals, which has been described as the “Rodeo Drive” of Vegas.

-Tip: Hidden behind Louis Vuitton is the James Turrell’s Akhob exhibit, which immerses you in different colored lights for 20 minutes, which is supposed to refresh you and help you feel more rested!
-Then, you can be ready for more walking on the Strip!
+Tip: Hidden behind Louis Vuitton is the James Turrell’s Akhob exhibit, which immerses you in different colored lights for 20 minutes, which is supposed to refresh you and help you feel more rested so you can be ready for more walking on the Strip!

 19. Step Back to Ancient Rome in the Forum Shops at Caesars